Weekend Reading – Debt clocks, tax tips and more

 I know my TurboTax Canada Giveaway for 2022 is over, (congrats to all winners by the way once again!!) but I encourage you to read on for tips and tricks thanks to my partnership with TurboTax Canada this tax filing season.

-You can still take advantage of my juicy 15% discount on TurboTax Canada tax preparation software until May 2, 2022 below.
+You can still take advantage of my juicy 15% discount on TurboTax Canada tax preparation software only until May 2, 2022 below.

 Reminder #2 – Get some free AND low-cost help to fight the taxman!